 An award with The Word Guild in 2018 for Single Article “Success: The Art of Staying Closely Behind” (Seven Magazine)

 Authored a seven-book series on the spirituality of the Christian calendar year called Pilgrim Year.
 The books are accompanied by a 2 CD compilation set of the music highlighting the Christian calendar year songs that Steve has produced over his career.
+Steve has also developed a corresponding retreat.

 An exciting new endeavour: a podcast called WayStations, where Steve interviews many of the fascinating people he’s met in his travels.